 Women with cervical cancer who are treated with radiation usually receive low-dose chemotherapy at the same time.
 This makes the radiation work more effectively.
-For smaller cancers or ones that have not spread, radiation works as well as surgery.
-Doctors also use radiation for larger cancers or those that have spread because it may help cure them.
+For smaller cancer or one that has not spread, radiation works as well as surgery.
+Doctors also use radiation for larger cancer or one that has spread because it may help cure them.

 Your radiation oncologist may do some imaging tests to decide on your treatment.
 These tests take pictures of the inside of your body.
 They help show where you need treatment.
 They may include X-rays and computed tomography (CT) scans.
 You may have the same tests after treatment to see how well it worked.

 Your radiation oncologist can tell you what to expect during treatment.
 You'll also learn how you may feel during and after the treatment.
 It may help to bring a family member or friend with you to appointments.
 Make a list of questions and concerns you want to talk about.
 During your visit, ask what the goal of radiation therapy is and what you can expect to feel during and after the treatment.